 Syndicalism:- Syndicalism is derived from the French word 'Syndicate' which means labour union.
-The
+The main supporters are Fmile, Edonard Beetn and Pelot.
+Syndicalsim argue that Labour Union should form the authority of the state to implement the socialism.
+Its main features are as under.

 - 1. It seeks producer's control over industry. - 2.
 The interest of the Labour class should be protected. - 3.
 Strike is the most important method of direct action. - 4.
-It opposes the politiciation of workers d.
+It opposes the politicsation of workers d.
 Marxism and concept of state